radarlabs/radar-sdk-android/MIGRATION.md

 - Support Library dependencies have been migrated to [AndroidX](https://developer.android.com/jetpack/androidx).
 The `WorkManager` dependency has been removed.
 - The `Radar.initialize(context, publishableKey)` method now requires `context` and `publishableKey`.
 - The `Radar.updateLocation(location, callback)` method has been renamed to `Radar.trackOnce(location, callback)`.
 - This update introduces new tracking options and presets.
+See https://radar.io/blog/open-source-radar-sdk-v3-custom-tracking-options-public-beta.
 If you were using `RadarTrackingOptions.Builder().priority(RadarTrackingPriority.EFFICIENCY)`, use the preset `RadarTrackingOptions.EFFICIENT` instead.

 ```java
 // 3.0.x
 Radar.initialize(context, publishableKey);

 Radar.trackOnce(location, callback);

 Radar.startTracking(RadarTrackingOptions.EFFICIENT);

 // 2.1.x
 Radar.initialize(publishableKey);

 Radar.updateLocation(location, callback);

 RadarTrackingOptions trackingOptions = new RadarTrackingOptions.Builder()
       .priority(RadarTrackingPriority.EFFICIENCY)
       .build();